antimof/UxPlay/README.md

 the failure occurs.

-**Most of such problems are  due to a GStreamer plugin that doesn't work on your system**: (by default, GStreamer uses an algorithm to guess what is the "best" plugin to use on your system).
+**Most of such problems are  due to a GStreamer plugin that doesn't work on your system**: (by default, GStreamer uses the "autovideosink" algorithm to guess what is the "best" plugin to use on your system).

+Sometimes "autovideosink" may select the OpenGL renderer "glimagesink" which may not work correctly on your system.
+Try the options "-vs ximagesink" or "-vs xvimagesink" to see if using one of these fixes the problem.

-The most common of these problems are connected to the GStreamer VAAPI plugin (for hardware-accelerated intel graphics),
+Other reported problems are connected to the GStreamer VAAPI plugin (for hardware-accelerated Intel graphics, but not NVIDIA or AMD graphics).
-Your first attempt to resolve a problem should be to find out if the VAAPI plugin is installed, and if so, uninstall it.
+Your next attempt to resolve a problem should be to find out if the gstreamer1.0-vaapi plugin is installed, and if so, uninstall it.
 (If this does not fix the problem, you can reinstall it.)

 There are some reports of other GStreamer problems with hardware-accelerated Intel graphics.
 One user